jing-zhou/Boost-for-Android/README.md

 * Modify the paths (where the ndk is) and variables (which abis you want to build for) in *do.sh*, and execute it.
 If the build succeeds then the boost binaries should then be available in the dir *boost_for_android/build*
+Note: If you download the ndk directly do *not* extract it with [Ark](https://apps.kde.org/de/ark).
+It produces a corrupt extraction, that results in strange compiler errors. (use unzip instead)
 ```
 > cd boost_for_android
 > ./do.sh